• Multiple Offers

 Stylus – It is a sleek hand-held instrument like pen used to operate the control panel with ease.

-Control Panel – E-Burette comes with a powerful control panel that is used to perform burette functions like automatically re-fill without changing the reading, perform a zero reset (via. tare). switch the instrument off etc.
+Control Panel – E-Burette comes with a powerful control panel that is used to perform functions like automatically re-fill without changing the reading, perform a zero reset (via. tare). switch the instrument off etc.

 Middle Housing – It consists of a piston mechanism inside the burette.